Correlation between upstreamness and downstreamness in random global value chains: Discussion

-Although derived in the context of a closed-economy I-O table (see Fig. \ref{fig:ioscheme2}), our results are nevertheless also relevant to the more general setting of international trade considered in \cite{Antras2018} and the puzzling correlation highlighted thereof, for a few reasons: (i) the ``giant'' I-O matrix that includes inter-country trade blocks satisfies the same constraints (non-negative entries, and row-stochasticity) as the single-country one (and thus as well as the random model we presented). (ii) Preliminary numerical experiments played on random $A$ matrices with a block structure similar to the giant I-O matrix did not present evidence of any combination of heterogeneity in the distribution of entries, sparsity patterns of blocks, or aggregation of outcomes (either before or after the country upstreamness/downstreamness were computed) that was ever able to break the robust positive correlation between upstreamness and downstreamness observed again in that more general setting -- this time, at the country level -- and entirely akin to the simpler setting described in this paper. (iii) The model considered here -- after a trivial re-interpretation of the matrix entries -- is at the very least expected to mimic rather accurately what would happen in the more general inter-country setting in the two extreme cases of \emph{zero} and \emph{infinite} trade barriers between different countries.
+Although derived in the context of a closed-economy I-O table (see Fig. \ref{fig:ioscheme2}), our results are nevertheless also relevant to the more general setting of international trade considered in \cite{Antras2018} and the puzzling correlation highlighted thereof for the following reasons: (i) the ``giant'' I-O matrix that includes inter-country trade blocks satisfies the same constraints (non-negative entries, and row-stochasticity) as the single-country one (and thus as well as the random model we presented). (ii) The model considered here -- after a trivial re-interpretation of the matrix entries -- is at the very least expected to mimic rather accurately what would happen in the more general inter-country setting in the two extreme cases of \emph{zero} and \emph{infinite} trade barriers between different countries.
 In the former case, the ``giant'' I-O matrix will have inter-country and intra-country blocks that do not differ much (statistically), therefore -- after country-wise aggregation -- the resulting $A$ matrix will look very similar to the one we considered in this paper.
 In the latter case, the ``giant'' I-O matrix will be block-diagonal -- with inter-country blocks full of zeros due to the absence of trade -- with each non-zero (intra-country) block being an independent replica of the closed economy model proposed here.

-While a deeper investigation of the intermediate trade barriers setting in the random ``giant'' model is surely needed, the aforementioned observations sharply point towards the observed correlation between upstreamness and downstreamness also at country level being simply due to structural and unavoidable algebraic constraints that I-O tables and their surrogates must satisfy.
+In fact, we carried out simulations for the case when the random matrix $A$ has a $2\times 2$ block structure to mimic the case of two interacting countries.
+We considered fully dense diagonal blocks to model interactions of the sectors within each country, and sparse off-diagonal blocks to model interactions between countries.
+In this simple model, the sparsity of off-diagonal blocks can be changed to study the effect of different levels of integration between the countries.
+We found that the positive correlation between upstreamness and downstreamness we documented for the close economy persists for this more structured economy, pretty much irrespective of the level of integration among the two countries of our simplified setting.